 Be a Visionary

-Committed to developing young leaders who work toward positive change in the city, Warner Pacific College launched a new degree program, the Bachelor of Science in Social Entrepreneurship (2013 academic year).
+Committed to developing young leaders who work toward positive change in the city, Warner Pacific University launched a new degree program, the Bachelor of Science in Social Entrepreneurship (2013 academic year).
 The first of its kind in Oregon, the Social Entrepreneurship major equips students with the expertise needed to create innovative business ventures that address society’s most pressing challenges.

 A social entrepreneur identifies small- and large-scale social problems and takes responsibility for providing sustainable solutions.
 Social entrepreneurs are visionaries, committing their lives to transform society.